Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems

 \section{Trading off Accuracy and Efficiency in Computing}

-Accuracy-efficiency trade-offs are particularly relevant across computing.\footnote{The accuracy-efficiency trade-off is arguably a central, defining concern for the entire field of computing. \citet{ohm70inefficiency} call efficiency the ``cardinal virtue" of computing in order to discuss what they view as exceptional cases of inserting inefficiency into computer systems---what they term ``desirable inefficiency."
-Instead, viewing the accuracy-efficiency \emph{trade-off} as central enables us to not refer to ``inefficient" computing models (e.g. cryptography) as exceptional.
-Instead, we conceive of them as implementing the trade-off at one end of the accuracy-efficiency spectrum (privileging accuracy, in the case of cryptography), which strikes us as a more precise and generalizable statement of the issues at stake.} As with our non-computing examples, in computing the accuracy-efficiency trade-off is a spectrum, not a binary decision (Figure \ref{fig:tradeoff}).
-To understand this, let us consider a familiar example---JPEG image compression.
-Raw images tend to be very high resolution, meaning that they contain many pixels per inch.
-Such images therefore tend to require a lot of storage space.
-However, it is often not necessary to use so many pixels for a high-quality image.
-To the human eye, a compressed version of the raw image often suffices; removing some pixels or averaging and combining the values of neighboring pixels often is not detectable.
-Moreover, compressing a raw image to a JPEG takes up less computer storage space and can lead to faster image processing when doing photo editing since there are fewer pixels to consider; it is both more space- and time-efficient.
-Reducing the accuracy of the image can lead to greater computational efficiencies when manipulating it.
+Accuracy-efficiency trade-offs are particularly relevant across computing.\footnote{The accuracy-efficiency trade-off is arguably a central concern for the entire field of computing. \citet{ohm70inefficiency} call efficiency the ``cardinal virtue'' of computing in order to discuss what they view as exceptional cases of inserting inefficiency into computer systems---what they term ``desirable inefficiency.''
+Instead, viewing the accuracy-efficiency \emph{trade-off} as central enables us to not refer to ``inefficient'' computing models (e.g. cryptography) as exceptional.
+We conceive of them as implementing the trade-off at one end of the accuracy-efficiency spectrum (with cryptography privileging accuracy), which strikes us as a more precise and generalizable statement.} To understand this, consider a familiar example---JPEG compression.
+Raw images tend to be very high resolution: They contain many, varied pixels per inch, and therefore require a lot of storage space.
+However, a compressed, JPEG version often suffices for high quality; combining neighboring pixels often is not detectable to the human eye.
+A JPEG also takes up less storage space and can lead to faster processing when doing photo editing since there are fewer pixels to consider; it is more space- and time-efficient.
+Reducing the accuracy of the image can lead to greater computational efficiencies.